A. Initial Manuscript Submission

 All submissions are reviewed by an editorial board during the academic year.
 Articles that advance beyond the initial review are sent to outside readers to confirm that they represent original contributions to the existing scholarship.
 Papers that meet this standard are selected for publication.
 Although the identity of outside readers remains confidential, the comments they make are forwarded to the papers’ authors.

-Following the outside reader review, the editing process of each article will likely require multiple revisions.
+Following the outside reader review, the editing process of each article may require multiple revisions.
 The editors may suggest additional changes to content, format, and style.
-The first revised version of the manuscript should include the author's name on a separate line following the title as well as the author’s institutional affiliation at the end of the main text.
+The first revised version of the manuscript should include the author’s name on a separate line following the title as well as the author’s institutional affiliation at the end of the main text.
 Additional revisions may be necessary.
-The author should also submit a short biographical statement of 50 words or less.
 The entire editing and production process usually takes about 12 months.

-Once a manuscript has been accepted for publication, the author is responsible for obtaining permissions to publish their images.
+Once a manuscript has been accepted for publication, the author is responsible for obtaining permissions to publish his/her images.
 This process can be quite lengthy and should be initiated as soon as the manuscript has been accepted for publication.
 Images should be submitted as digital files of at least 600 dpi.
-Copies of the publishing permissions as well as captions are also required.
-Do not send original documentation of publishing permissions through the mail.
-Please fax forms to the appropriate editor at (732) 932-1261 or send photocopies to the mailing address below:
+Copies of the publishing permissions and captions will be required.

-Please direct inquiries to the volume editors at firstname.lastname@example.org.
+Please direct inquiries to the editors at firstname.lastname@example.org.